MathisBurger/components/README.md

 # components
-This is a collection of my often used code snippets for different languages and frameworks
+This is a collection of my often used code snippets for different languages and frameworks.

+## Angular:
+- <a href="https://github.com/MathisBurger/components/tree/main/angular/popup-window">popup message</a>

+## Go:
+- <a herf="https://github.com/MathisBurger/components/blob/main/go/TokenGenerator.go">token generator</a>